• Skip to main content

 Instructions

-- You can cook the meatballs in the oven or in a pan.
+5. You can cook the meatballs in the oven or in a pan.
 If using the oven, heat to 375 degrees.
 Place meatballs on a large sheet pan coated in cooking spray.
 Cook for about 15-20 minutes, until done.
-I prefer to use a pan because it makes the meatballs a bit crispier.
+Be careful not to overcook or the turkey will get dry.
+You can also cook the meatballs in a frying pan which makes the meatballs a bit crispier.
 If using a pan, heat a large pan over medium-heat with 2 tbs olive oil.
 Working in batches, add meatballs.
 Flip occasionally to brown on all sides and cook for about 15 minutes, until done.
 Serve with cranberry sauce.
 Enjoy!

 Notes